myCMTN Apply

 Education Assistant

-The Education Assistant (EA) certificate prepares students to work at the para-professional level in the field of education.
-Education Assistants work under the supervision of classroom or resource teachers to support students with exceptionalities and challenges in elementary and secondary education settings.
-The program builds the knowledge and skills students need to work as part of an educational team, supporting the integration and education of students with exceptionalities and challenges into a regular school classroom.
+The Education Assistant (EA) certificate prepares learners to work in the field of education.
+Education Assistants work under the supervision of classroom or resource teachers to support learners with exceptionalities and challenges in elementary and secondary education settings.
+The program builds the knowledge and skills learners need to work as part of an educational team, supporting the integration and education of learners with exceptionalities and challenges into a regular school classroom.

-The Education Assistant program at CMTN consists of Indigenized curriculum.
-The program explores the definition colonization and the effects of colonization on Indigenous education realities in Canada and B.C.
-The program also focuses on traditional Indigenous parenting models, effects of colonization on Indigenous parenting and parent/family/community relationships with the school.
-Pathways to build trusting, meaningful relationships with Indigenous students, their families and communities are core parts of the Coast Mountain College Education Assistant curriculum.
+Additionally, the program includes an Indigenized curriculum.
+It studies the definition of colonization and the effects of colonization on Indigenous education realities in Canada and B.C.
+Special emphasis is placed on Indigenous family and community-based parenting models and practices, and the effects of colonialism on Indigenous parenting and parent/family/community relationships with schools.
+Building pathways to create trusting, meaningful relationships with Indigenous learners, their families, and communities is a core part of the curriculum.

 Apply to CMTN